-Squaw Valley is a ski resort made legendary through the screen – initially by the first televised winter Olympics in 1960 and more recently thanks to a ton of ski movies shot here.
-And no wonder; it’s star power is clear as an advanced skiers’ paradise.
-Ask any Tahoe local where the best extreme skiing is and they’ll answer Squaw.
+Palisades Tahoe (formerly Squaw Valley and Alpine Meadows) is a mammoth ski resort area, with almost 4000 acres of terrain - and not just any terrain, some of the best in North America.
+Ask any Tahoe local where the best extreme skiing is and they’ll answer Palisades.
 On any powder day the die-hards flock to KT-22 – sometimes it’s more fun just watching them hucking off terrifying cliffs than skiing yourself.
-That said, this resort has more than enough intermediate and beginner terrain to keep everyone grinning ear to ear.
+That said, this resort has more than enough intermediate and beginner terrain to keep everyone grinning ear to ear, and boasts one of the longest ski seasons in the whole of the USA.
+Team this up with dramatic alpine scenery and some of the most progressive terrain, spread across 14 popular mountain zones, Palisades Tahoe is right up there as one of our go-to ski destinations in the USA.

 - Le Chamois & Loft Bar is the locals’ favorite après bar.